Room Integrity Testing

 1. Scope of Work

 Lichfield Fire and Safety Equipment FZE will conduct a Room Integrity Test (Door Fan Test) to determine the enclosure’s ability to hold the extinguishing agent concentration for the required hold time, in accordance with applicable standards such as NFPA 2001 / ISO 14520.
+The tests will be conducted to predict the agent retention time within the designated protected areas without discharging the fire suppressant agent.

 2. Client Responsibilities